mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 ## 4. Editing appointments

 Editing existing appointments is straightforward.
-Select the appointment from the calendar overview, make the necessary changes, and save with a click of the + Save button.
+Select the appointment from the calendar overview, make the necessary changes, and save the appointment via a click of the `+ Save` button.

 ![Calendar editing appointments](/images/guide/calendar-edit-appointment.jpg "Calendar editing appointments")